-Darian Leader in his excellent book, The New Black, revisits Freud’s concepts of Mourning and Melancholia, to explore a more nuanced experience of loss and argues that, modern society has created a pressure to package and treat loss and that this has created a simplistic definition that can be biologically defined and then treated by adjusting the chemicals within the brain via medication.
-This has led to the many complex and often unconscious causes of depression being narrowed and linked to biological markers that can be targeted via drugs.
-That’s not to say drugs can’t be helpful, they can be, but they rarely resolve the underlying causes.
+Darian Leader’s book, The New Black, revisits Freud’s concepts of Mourning and Melancholia and explores the more subtle experience of loss and argues that modern life holds pressure to treat loss with medication.
+However, this adjusts the chemicals within the brain which has led to complex and unconscious causes of depression.
+Although drugs can be helpful, they rarely resolve the underlying cause of loss and depression.

-Leader while praising Freud’s new thinking about depression, argues that he misses a vital element of mourning, its communal aspect and looks at various cultures and the way in which they share the process of mourning.
+Leader while praising Freud’s new thinking about depression, argues that he misses a vital element of mourning, its communal aspect and looks at various cultures and how they share the process of mourning.

 In the book, Darian Leader argues that Freud missed a vital element in mourning: its communal aspect.
 In different cultures, many share the process of mourning, and mourning should be shared whether it’s a death or more everyday loss.